Usama-Codez/Portfolio/README.md

 ## Portfolio-Website
-I build this Portfolio website using HTML5, CSS3, JavaScript and jQuery.
+I built this Portfolio website using HTML5, CSS3, JavaScript and jQuery.

 © 2024 Usama Akram